NateAustin/fmod-jni/README.md

 If you want to improve the Java API, you ***don't need to run swig*** or mess with the natives, unless you want to change something in the generated code.
 Just work inside fmod-jni-jar/java_api_src.

 ## Roadmap and TODO
+* Swig - better enum support, list support.
+* Build out more of the API and make it nicer.. what's our priority?
+What will actually be used?
 * I'd like to eliminate unnecessary memory allocation in the java api.
-  * Right now we allocate single-element arrays in many functions in order to retrieve values.
+  * In some places we allocate single-element arrays in many functions in order to retrieve values.
 These arrays could just live on the API objects, or pooled.
 We maybe need to make a decision about thread safety for this.
   * Pool our API objects (EventDescription!
 EventInstance!) to avoid garbage collection hitches.
 Get our new calls down to zero when just playing sounds that are already loaded.
 * I want Vectors in particular to be more idiomatic.
 It should be possible to use SWIG %extend to do this, right?
 (So that we don't need yet another java object layer.)
-* Build out more of the API and make it nicer.. what's our priority?
-What will actually be used?
-* Debug/Release support.
-Right now we are using debug wrapper libraries and we are hard-coded to use the fmod logging runtimes.
-This is not ideal for release builds.
-We want some sort of build-level switch?
-Two jar targets?

 ## License
 Copyright 2015-2019 Nate Austin